Read Fospha's blog to learn what works best in Multi Channel Marketing and distribute budgets intelligently.

 Some would argue that this process has been happening for a decade, but the 2017 Cambridge Analytica scandal was a clear moment of reckoning for an industry that had previously been founded on gathering large volumes of customer data.
 Since then we have seen some big milestones – the introduction of the GDPR, the California Consumer Privacy Act, and most recently Apple’s war on invasive customer data practices.
 Still to come – Google’s promise to deprecate the third party cookie in 2022.

-While all of these landmark events have brought their own challenges, the one that has really shaken the eCommerce marketing world has been Apple’s June 2021 iOS14.5 update.
+While all of these landmark events have brought their own challenges, the one that has really shaken the eCommerce advertising world has been Apple’s June 2021 iOS14.5 update.

-This update has forced Facebook to reduce the amount and quality of data it provides in their Ad Manager, and has led many to begin the process of introducing new marketing channels to reduce their pure reliance on Facebook.
+The iOS14.5 update has forced Facebook to reduce the amount and quality of data it provides in their Ad Manager, and has led many to begin the process of introducing new marketing channels to reduce their pure reliance on Facebook.
 It has also caused drastic measurement problems in other big digital ad platforms – most notably Snap Inc, whose weaker than expected Q3 2021 figures were attributed to low customer confidence in their data, and led to an instant drop of 25% from its share price.
+These challenges highlight the importance of implementing multi channel attribution strategies to accurately measure the impact of marketing efforts across different channels and touchpoints.

 In a Fospha poll from September 2021, 80% of respondents were looking for at least one new marketing channel to help them cope with the fallout from the changes.
 It’s always been the case that good growth marketers are aware they eventually need to diversify their portfolios, but these updates made it clear that for many, ‘someday’ has become 'today'.The reason is simple.